Berry Good Triple-Berry Oat Smoothie

 For sure!
 This recipe uses coconut milk yogurt to keep it dairy-free, but using Greek yogurt instead will make it higher in protein.

-How to Make a Triple Berry Oat Smoothie
+How to Make Triple-Berry Chia Seeds Smoothie

-This delicious and nutritious triple-berry oat smoothie is perfect for a quick and easy breakfast or snack.
+This delicious and nutritious smoothie is perfect for a quick and easy breakfast or snack.
 It’s packed with antioxidants, vitamins, and minerals and is a great way to start your day or refuel after a workout.
 The easy-to-find ingredients make this smoothie a convenient option for any time of day.

 Print Pin Rate